 BHO – Browser Helper Objects

 Browser helper objects or BHO tax the speed of the browser interface.
-Examples of BHO’s include: Adobe Acrobat (PDF), Bing, Google or Yahoo tool bars, Anti-Virus toolbars, Social sharing buttons (Pinterest, Facebook, Twitter) and so on.
+Examples of BHO’s include Adobe Acrobat (PDF), Bing, Google or Yahoo toolbars, Anti-Virus toolbars, Social sharing buttons (Pinterest, Facebook, Twitter), and so on.
 They install when you attach, download applications or install plugins to your computer browser.
-In the snapshot below you see 4 different helper objects installed in an Internet Explorer Browser.
-We can elect to turn these off by un-checking the boxes.
+The snapshot below shows four different helper objects installed in an Internet Explorer Browser.
+Above all, you can turn these off by un-checking the boxes.

 Browser Cache

-Browser cache is a temporary storage area in your computer that holds the most recently downloaded web pages.
-This is meant to help speed up the loading of websites you visit most often.
-But this is a Catch 22 feature because the browser cache can actually slow down the loading of websites on your browser when the temporary storage reaches capacity.
-For this reason I elect to clear my browser cache every other day.
+A browser cache is a temporary storage area in your computer that holds the most recently downloaded web pages.
+In otherwords, this is meant to help speed up the loading of websites you visit most often.
+On the other hand, this is a Catch-22 feature because the browser cache can slow down the loading of websites on your browser when the temporary storage reaches capacity.
+For this reason, I elect to clear my browser cache every other day.
 Also see: How to clear your browser cache.

 Trojans or Viruses

-Sometimes there could be Spyware, Malware, Trojans or Viruses running in the background disguised to look like a legitimate program.
-This slows down your browser as well.
-Make sure your anti-virus and spam killer software is update.
+Sometimes Spyware, Malware, Trojans, or Viruses could run disguised as a legitimate program in the background.
+Moreover, this slows down your browser as well.
+Therefore, make sure your anti-virus and spam killer software is updated.

 System Registry and Computer RAM

-A computer system registry may contain errors that tax the random access memory (RAM) of your computer thus causing your computer to run slow.
-There are many different computer registry repair applications available to you to get this corrected.
+A computer system registry may contain errors that tax the random access memory (RAM) of your computer, thus causing your computer to run slow.
+Many different computer registry repair applications are available to get this corrected.

 Old Browsers

-If you’re currently using an old browser this could be a big problem.
-Update your web browser.
-If you’re feeling really techie, then download and install three different types of browsers.
+If you’re using an old browser, this could be a big problem.
+Therefore, update your web browser.
+If you’re feeling techie, download and install three different types of browsers.
 Try all three and then use the one that is fastest or works best for you.
-I use Google Chrome, Microsoft Edge and Mozilla Fire Fox for Windows.
-Most folks who use a MAC like Safari and Chrome for MAC.
+I use Google Chrome, Microsoft Edge, and Mozilla Firefox for Windows—most folks who use a MAC like Safari and Chrome for MAC.

 2. YOUR EXTERNAL CONNECTION

-In most cases, 90% of the time your browser is slow because of something happening outside of your control.
+In most cases, your browser is slow 90% of the time because of something outside your control.

 Traffic over your ISP

 Your ISP is your Internet Service Provider.
-In Hampton Roads, VA, popular ISP’s include Cox Cable, Verizon Broadband, Comcast and others.
-Sometimes service providers may experience heavy online traffic, service outages or upgrades and maintenance.
+In Hampton Roads, VA, popular ISPs include Cox Cable, Verizon Broadband, Comcast, and others.
+Sometimes service providers may experience heavy online traffic, service outages, upgrades, and maintenance.
 All of these slow down your connection over the Internet.

 Traffic over the Entire Internet

-Traffic hubs, routers and switches all over the globe route data packets of information from point A to point B. There are lots of moving parts to sharing, viewing and receiving information over an electronic connection.
+Traffic hubs, routers, and switches all over the globe route data packets of information from point A to point B. There are many moving parts to sharing, viewing, and receiving information over an electronic connection.
 See: Internet Exchange Points

 Wireless Routers

-Proximity to the wireless access point or router, as well as physical obstructions, affects the quality of your Internet connection.
-If possible you should hard-wire your computer or device directly to your router using a LAN.
+Proximity to the wireless access point or router and physical obstructions affect the quality of your Internet connection.
+You should hard-wire your computer or device directly to your router using a LAN if possible.
 (Local Area Network connection)

 3. THE HOSTING SERVER YOU ARE ACCESSING